Document number: P3111R2.

 - Effects: Atomically compares the value representation of the value pointed to by

-; otherwise, memory is not affected.
-This operation is an atomic read-modify-write operations ([intro.races]) and an atomic reduction operations on the memory pointed to by this
+this for equality with that of expected, and if true, replaces the value pointed to by this with that in desired.
+If and only if the comparison is true, memory is affected according to the value of order; otherwise, memory is not affected.
+This operation is an atomic read-modify-write operations ([intro.races]) and an atomic reduction operations on the memory pointed to by this.

 Add to [atomics.types.int]: